-The Language and Linguistics Concentration provides students with the tools necessary to investigate language.
+The Applied Linguistics Concentration provides students with the tools necessary to investigate language.
 Students confront the questions, theories, and methods of exploring language as a system.
 In addition to the theoretical nature of language study, students explore the real-life implications of language for literature, English as a Second Language (ESL), composition, language development, and the social dimensions of language and linguistics.

 - ENGL 3501 Modern English Grammar